GideonZ/1541u-documentation/uci/http_target.rst

 This command performs the HTTP exchange on the network.
 It references the URL and header with the first byte, and the optional data body with the second byte.
 When no body is to be sent, the value ``$FF`` can be used.

+When a body is provided, the firmware automatically adds ``Content-Type`` and ``Content-Length`` headers to the outgoing request if they are not already present in the header slot, using the same rules as ``HTTP_CMD_DO_EXCHANGE_OBJ`` described above.
+This removes the need for the user program to perform integer-to-ASCII conversion for the ``Content-Length`` field.

 The status channel will contain the entire response header, limited to 256 bytes.
 If no connection can be made, the status channel reads ``503